xuepro/xuepro.github.io/_posts/2018-05-12-Building_your_Deep_Neural_Network_Step_by_Step_v3.md

 ### 6.3 - L-Model Backward

 Now you will implement the backward function for the whole network.
 Recall that when you implemented the `L_model_forward` function, at each iteration, you stored a cache which contains (X,W,b, and z).
 In the back propagation module, you will use those variables to compute the gradients.
 Therefore, in the `L_model_backward` function, you will iterate through all the hidden layers backward, starting from layer $L$.
-On each step, you will use the cached values for layer $l$ to backpropagate through layer $l$.
+On each step, you will use the cached values for layer $$l$$ to backpropagate through layer $l$.
 Figure 5 below shows the backward pass.

 ![](https://wx1.sinaimg.cn/mw690/006Lkwkyly1fr8vep0vf3j30qa0egjx5.jpg)